Jawaria9/Online_jobs_website_template/README.md

 ## Features

 -   navbar
--   input form for subscription
--   carosel with multiple cars displaying different courses
--   input form for newsletter
+-   log in form/Sign up form
+-   sidebar
+-   job post area
 -   footer

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-  This website comprises of many sections which include navbar, input form for subscription, carosel with multiple cars displaying different courses,     input form for newsletter ,footer.
+  This website comprises of many sections which include navbar, login/signup, sidebar , job post area ,footer.

 ## Built With

+   React
    Bootstrap 5
    Html 5
    Css